 In many cases, the vehicle-into-building accidents are caused by impaired drivers.
 In other cases, these crashes occur due to distracted driving.
 Regardless of whether you are the driver who drove into the building or someone who was inside the building and got injured, the damages from these accidents can climb as high as hundreds of thousands of dollars.

-Today, we invited our Los Angeles premises liability attorney from the Compass Law Group, PC, to outline some of the most common causes of vehicle-into-building collisions as well as ways to prevent them.
+Today, we invited our Los Angeles premises liability attorney from the Compass Law Group, LLP, to outline some of the most common causes of vehicle-into-building collisions as well as ways to prevent them.

 Causes of vehicle-into-building crashes